24 October 2011: Zambian chief decorated by President for work on sanitation

 “I am grateful to the people of Macha, for their achievements.
 I am grateful to UNICEF for facilitating CLTS to improve sanitation and hygiene situation in Zambia.
 I am grateful to Government of Zambia to facilitate the process with UNICEF.
 This achievement is not mine, it belongs to the people of Macha, the people of Zambia,” Chief Macha said.

-In an interview after receiving his national award – one of 35 Zambian citizens decorated by President Stata today – Chief Macha said, "Now that Macha Chiefdom is 100% ODF (open defecation free), what next?
+In an interview after receiving his national award – one of 35 Zambian citizens decorated by President Stata today – Chief Macha said, "Now that Macha Chiefdom is 100 per cent ODF (open defecation free), what next?
 The whole of Zambia.
 My task is to see that sanitation is scaled up.
 Scaling up sanitation is a question of convincing other people."

 Chief Macha has been a long and strong support of CLTS, a UNICEF supported strategy to attain the Millennium Development Goals by increasing sustainable access to sanitation.
 CLTS is a community-led strategy where households in villages or urban neighborhoods adopt hygienic sanitation behavior by using latrines constructed by themselves without any external subsidy.